sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 f            0
 ```

-The function `is_player()` returns false for newly created objects.
+The function ‘is_player()’ returns false for newly created objects.

-In addition, the new object inherits all of the other properties on parents.
-These properties have the same permission bits as on its parents.
-If the `c` permissions bit is set, then the owner of the property on the new object is the same as the owner of the new object itself; otherwise, the owner of the property on the new object is the same as that on parent.
-The initial value of every inherited property is _clear_; see the description of the built-in function `clear_property()` for details.
+In addition, the new object inherits all of the other properties on its parents.
+These properties have the same permission bits as on the parents.
+If the ‘c’ permissions bit is set, then the owner of the property on the new object is the same as the owner of the new object itself; otherwise, the owner of the property on the new object is the same as that on the parent.
+The initial value of every inherited property is clear; see the description of the built-in function clear_property() for details.

-If the intended owner of the new object has a property named `ownership_quota` and the value of that property is an integer, then `create()` treats that value as a _quota_.
-If the quota is less than or equal to zero, then the quota is considered to be exhausted and `create()` raises `E_QUOTA` instead of creating an object.
-Otherwise, the quota is decremented and stored back into the `ownership_quota` property as a part of the creation of the new object.
+If the intended owner of the new object has a property named ‘ownership_quota’ and the value of that property is an integer, then create() treats that value as a quota.
+If the quota is less than or equal to zero, then the quota is considered to be exhausted and create() raises E_QUOTA instead of creating an object.
+Otherwise, the quota is decremented and stored back into the ‘ownership_quota’ property as a part of the creation of the new object.

+**Function: `owned_objects`**

+owned_objects -- Returns a list of all objects in the database owned by <owner>.
+Ownership is defined by the value of .owner on the object.

+list `owned_objects`(OBJ owner)

 **Function: `chparent`**